fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 * `name`: The Name of the referred Source object.

 #### Cross-namespace references

 By default, the Source object is assumed to be in the same namespace as the Kustomization.
-To refer to a Source object in a different namesapce, specify the namespace using `spec.sourceRef.namespace`.
+To refer to a Source object in a different namespace, specify the namespace using `spec.sourceRef.namespace`.

 ```yaml